8 High Street,

 Marwood Surveyors are happy to offer impartial advice with respect to any proposed building works that you or your neighbour may be considering.
 We always keep our clients up to date and informed so they know and understand the process completely.

-We provide fully qualified party wall surveyors who are members of the Faculty of Party Wall Surveyors, to help in party wall disputes.
+We provide fully qualified party wall surveyors who have in depth knowledge of The Party Wall etc. Act 1996 to help determine whether any proposed works are notifiable under the Act and help prevent neighbourly disputes.
 Most importantly we are dedicated to resolving problems between neighbours rather than profiting from a dispute, that is why we offer a fixed fee service.

 In addition to party wall notices, party wall awards, party wall agreements and schedule of conditions we offer a Pre-Notice site visit.